Kelis Turns Up The Sass In Low-Cut Top While Applying Lipgloss

-Kelis is one sassy star and knows how to make an impact on her followers.
+Kelis is one sassy star and she knows how to make an impact on her followers.

-The “Caught Out There” hitmaker shared a shot to her Instagram where she appears to be in a lift.
-She is leaning against the glass wall while applying her lipgloss, serving a fierce expression directly to the camera.
-She is sporting her curly hair while accessorizing herself with numerous necklaces and huge hoop earrings.
-She is wearing a low-cut top, a short black blazer, high waisted jeans, and black boots.
-She has on a mini bag on her shoulder which looks like the shape of a pig.
+The “Caught Out There” hitmaker shared a shot to her Instagram where she appeared to be in an elevator.
+She was leaning against the glass wall while applying lipgloss, giving a fierce expression directly to the camera.
+Kelis styled her hair curly and accessorized herself with numerous necklaces and huge hoop earrings.
+For her outfit, she was wearing a low-cut top, a short black blazer, high waisted jeans, and black boots.
+She also had a mini bag on her shoulder which looked like the shape of a pig.

 In the space of five hours, her post racked up more than 9,000 likes, proving to be a hit with her fans.

 “You’re amazing!
-Enjoy,” one user wrote adding multiple eye-heart face emoji.
+Enjoy,” one user wrote, adding multiple eye-heart face emoji.

 “Always so fierce,” another shared.